Updated: Nov 12, 2020

 Our albums are either by month, for example the January page, February page etc. or by category.
 Some of the ones I’ve used are:

-6. When the our printed copy arrives, I get all the meaningful bits and pieces I saved throughout the year, such as tickets of a theatre show we loved, or the wool-bracelet my sons received when they first started kindergarten, and make an envelope inside the back cover to put them in.
+f.
+When our printed copy arrives, I get all the meaningful bits and pieces I saved throughout the year, such as tickets of a theatre show we loved, or the wool-bracelet my sons received when they first started kindergarten, and make an envelope inside the back cover to put them all in.

 A few years ago, Alexx Stuart shared what I call 'a twist' to simply writing down New Year's resolutions.